highinthefssky/highinthefssky.github.io/_posts/2020-08-30-Flight Simulator 2020-Howto-Installaddons.md

 ---
 layout: post
 title: "Flight Simulator 2020 - How to - Install addons"
+description: "In this video I will show you two ways how to add addons to your Flight Simulator 2020 installation."
 tags:
 - Flight Simulator 2020
 - flight plan